Skip to main content

 Quantization Breakthrough

-QLoRA extends LoRA by introducing 4-bit quantization of the base model weights, enabling fine-tuning of massive models on consumer-grade hardware:
+QLoRA extends LoRA by introducing 4-bit quantization of the base model weights, enabling fine-tuning of massive models on workstation-class hardware:

 • 4-bit NormalFloat (NF4): Novel data type optimized for normal weight distributions